 The Girl Who Played Chess with an Angel

 Thirteen year old Florence doesn’t want reasons; she needs answers.
 About her father’s death.
 About her mother’s fierce anger.
 But Florence knows answers change things, and everything is about to change.

 Things have been changing ever since the day she played chess with an Angel.
 One might think meeting a real live angel answers a lot of life’s questions, but Florence is taking things slowly.
 One answer at a time.

 As she wrestles with her father’s sudden death and her mother’s bitterness, Florence begins to see life beyond her own needs.
 In her tenuous friendship with Max, she finds the courage to ask an even bigger question: is God … Continue reading

 She heard the sound of the black helicopters approaching the day Mabby died.
 Since then, Valley and her big brother Bo have been hiding and waiting for their Da to come home.
 Staying out of sight because you never know when Those People will show up again.
 Valley wants to help.
 Da sends messages to Those People, ones they will not forget.
 Ticking packages that make Them listen.

 But Da is gone now, and it is only Valley and Bo.
 Bo is forgetting.
 Only Valley remembers what Da said.
 Only Valley sees the bigger game.
-She will make Those People listen to her message.
-With … Continue reading
+She will make Those People listen to her … Continue reading